taddison/tjaddison.com/_posts/2018/2018-07-21-Ensuing-your-describe-tags-are-unique-in-pester-tests.md

 share-img: https://tjaddison.com/assets/2018/2018-07-21/DescribeTagsAppVeyor.png
 ---

 The name of each test in SQLChecks is used as both the setting name in the configuration files, and to tag the Describe block.
-After seeing the benefit of fine-grained control over test execution (from in Claudio Silva's post [dbachecks - a different approach...]) this method of test invocation became the preferred way to leverage the SQLChecks library:
+After seeing the benefit of fine-grained control over test execution (from Claudio Silva's post [dbachecks - a different approach...]) this method of test invocation became the preferred way to leverage the SQLChecks library:

 ```powershell
 $sqlCheckConfig = Read-SqlChecksConfig -Path $sqlChecksConfigPath